Connect with us:

 The Florida Domestic Security Strategic Plan is the blueprint or plan by which these activities and initiatives are organized and executed within this framework.

 If you have an emergency, call 9-1-1.
-Should you experience any of the below listed activities, you are encouraged to call 305.471.TIPS or 1.866.58.ALERT (25378).
+Should you experience any of the below listed activities, you are encouraged to call 305.471.TIPS or 1.866.58.ALERT (25378), please note these tip lines are not affiliated with the City of Miami Beach.

 Seven Signs of Terrorism (pdf)